 The Art of Chinese Propaganda Posters

 Propaganda posters can leave a lasting impact.
-For Shaomin Li, the Chinese artist, economist, and dissident, they are particularly meaningful.
+Shaomin Li, the Chinese artist, economist, and dissident, finds these ideas particularly meaningful.

-He grew up during the Cultural Revolution, surrounded by the posters that he now collects.
-As a soldier in the People’s Liberation Army, Li also had to create them.
+He grew up during the Cultural Revolution, surrounded by the posters he now collects.
+Li also had to create them as a soldier in the People’s Liberation Army.

 Some of his collection was on display in an exhibition at the Chrysler Museum of Art in Norfolk, Virginia.

-Li grew up during the Cultural Revolution, a 10-year period of destruction and upheaval in China.
-It was launched by Mao Zhedong in 1966 as a way to reassert his rule and galvanize the Communist revolution, with a devastating impact.
+Li grew up during the Cultural Revolution, 10 years of destruction and upheaval in China.
+It was launched by Mao Zhedong in 1966 to reassert his rule and galvanize the Communist revolution, with a devastating impact.
 The death toll is usually estimated at one million, although one study suggested it could be as high as eight million.

-It also encouraged the eradication of the "Four Olds" - old "things, ideas, customs, and habits," through which classical literature, art, and architecture were damaged or destroyed.
+It also encouraged eradicating the "Four Olds" - old "things, ideas, customs, and habits" through which classical literature, art, and architecture were damaged or destroyed.

 The widest possible range of emotions is conveyed, from sweet sentimentality to brutal aggression.

-The country shown on the posters is of course an imagined China, the China of the Communists Party's propaganda.
+The country shown on the posters is an imagined China, the China of the Communist Party's propaganda.

 The People's Fine Arts Publishing House

-Since 1987, it has been publishing about 400 titles every year, among which new editions account for more than two-thirds.
-Many of its publications have been highly praised by the artistic circle at home and abroad, and have been welcomed by numerous readers.
+Since 1987, it has published about 400 titles yearly, among which new editions account for more than two-thirds.
+Many of its publications have been highly praised by the artistic circle at home and abroad and have been welcomed by numerous readers.

 Useful reading :